Simple strategies versus optimal schedules in multi-agent patrolling: Introduction

-Note that if we can patrol a fence of length $L$ with idle time $T$, we can patrol a fence of length $\alpha L$ with idle time $\alpha T$ by scaling, for any $\alpha > 0$.
+Note that if we can patrol a fence of length $L$ with idle time $T$, we can patrol a fence of length $\alpha L$ with idle time $\alpha T$ by scaling the whole schedule by any $\alpha > 0$.
 Thus, we are only interested in the ratio of $L$ and $T$.
 Unless stated otherwise, we fix the idle time to $T = 1$.

-In Section~\ref{section: discretization}, we will prove that any schedule can be approximated arbitrarily closely by a periodic schedule.
-Thus, for any $\varepsilon > 0$, we can find in finite time (though not efficiently) a schedule that is $1 - \varepsilon$ times as good as any schedule.

-Czyzowicz et al.~\cite{esa2011} discussed the following simple strategy that patrols a fence of length $(v _1 + \dots + v _k) / 2$ (with idle time~$1$), and proved that no schedule can patrol more than twice as long a fence as this strategy:
+Czyzowicz et al.~\cite{esa2011} considered the following simple strategy that patrols a fence of length $(v _1 + \dots + v _k) / 2$ (with idle time~$1$), and pointed out that no schedule can patrol more than twice as long a fence as this strategy:

-\begin{partition} Divide the fence into $k$ segments, the $i$th of which has length $v_i / 2$.
-The agent~$i$ moves back and forth in the $i$th segment. \end{partition}
+\begin{partition} Divide the fence into $k$ subintervals of lengths proportional to the maximum speeds of the agents, and let each agent move back and forth on its corresponding subinterval. \end{partition}

-They conjectured that this gives the optimal schedule.
-However, Kawamura and Kobayashi~\cite{isaac} exhibited a setting of speed limits $v _1$, \ldots, $v _k$ and a schedule that patrols a fence slightly longer than the partition-based strategy.
-Thus, the following natural question arises: what is the biggest ratio between the optimal schedule and partition-based strategy?
-Formally, we want to determine the smallest constant $c$ such that no schedule can patrol a fence that is $c$ times as long as the partition-based strategy does.
+They conjectured that this gives the optimal schedule, but it was disproved later: Kawamura and Kobayashi~\cite{isaac} found a setting of maximum speeds $v _1$, \ldots, $v _k$ and a schedule that patrols a fence slightly longer than the partition-based strategy does.
+Thus, a natural question arises: what is the biggest ratio between the performance of an optimal schedule and that of the partition-based strategy?
+Formally, we want to determine the smallest constant $c$ such that no schedule can patrol a fence of length $c (v _1 + \dots + v _k) / 2$.

-Czyzowicz et al.'s result~\cite{esa2011} says that $1 \leq c \leq 2$, and their conjecture was that $c = 1$.
+Czyzowicz et al.'s result~\cite{esa2011} mentioned above means that $1 \leq c \leq 2$, and their conjecture was that $c = 1$.
 Kawamura and Kobayashi's example shows that $c \geq 42/41$.
-Later this lower bound was improved to $25/24$~\cite{Chen13,Dumitrescu2014}.
-In Section~\ref{section: ratio 4/3}, we will further improve the lower bound to $4/3$.
-We conjecture that $c = 4/3$.
+Later this lower bound was improved to $25/24$~\cite{Chen13, Dumitrescu2014}.
+In Section~\ref{subsection: ratio 4/3}, we further improve the lower bound to $4/3$.